scoder/lupa/README.txt

 Lupa integrates the LuaJIT2 runtime into CPython.
 It is a partial rewrite of LunaticPython_ in Cython_.
-Note that it is currently lacking some features and a lot of testing compared to LunaticPython, so it does yet make for a production-ready Lua integration.
+Note that it is currently lacking some features and a lot of testing compared to LunaticPython, so it does not yet make for a production-ready Lua integration.

 .. _LunaticPython: http://labix.org/lunatic-python
 .. _Cython: http://cython.org